preemptive/dasho-samples/java/SpringBean/README.md

 # Spring Bean Handling

-This sample illustrates how _PreEmptive Protection - DashO_ works with Spring Beans.
+This sample illustrates how _PreEmptive Protection™ DashO™ for Android & Java_ works with Spring Beans.
 It will be compiled via [Gradle](http://www.gradle.org), obfuscated with DashO, and then both the original and obfuscated versions of the application should be run side-by-side.

 ## Setup